-Abstract-How biomolecules fold and assemble into welldefined structures that correspond to cellular functions is a fundamental problem in biophysics with direct biomedical application because some functions lead to diseases such as Alzheimer's, Parkinson's, and cancer.
-Molecular dynamics (MD) simulations provide a molecular-resolution physical description of the folding and assembly processes, but the computational demands of the algorithms restrict the size and the timescales one can simulate.
-In a recent study, we introduced a parallel neighbor list algorithm that was specifically optimized for MD simulations on GPUs.
-We now analyze the performance of our MD simulation code that incorporates the algorithm, and we observe that the force calculations and the evaluation of the neighbor list and pair lists constitutes a majority of the overall execution time.
-The overall speedup of the GPU-optimized MD simulations as compared to the CPU-optimized version is Ndependent and \sim 30x for the full 70s ribosome (10,219 beads).
-The pair and neighbor list evaluations have performance speedups of \sim 25x and \sim 55x, respectively.
+Molecular dynamics (MD) simulations provide a molecular-resolution physical description of the folding and assembly processes, but the size and the timescales of simulations are limited because the underlying algorithm is computationally demanding.
+We recently introduced a parallel neighbor list algorithm that was specifically optimized for MD simulations on GPUs.
+In our present study, we analyze the performance of the algorithm in our MD simulation software, and we observe that the major of the overall execution time is spent performing the force calculations and the evaluation of the neighbor list and pair lists.
+The overall speedup of the GPU-optimized MD simulations as compared to the CPU-optimized version is N-dependent and $\sim 30x$ for the full 70s ribosome (10,219 beads).
+The pair and neighbor list evaluations have performance speedups of $\sim 25x$ and $\sim 55x$, respectively.
 We then make direct comparisons with the performance of our MD simulation code with that of the SOP model implemented in the simulation code of HOOMD, a leading general particle dynamics simulation package that is specifically optimized for GPUs.

-I. INTRODUCTION
+I INTRODUCTION

-Understanding how biomolecules carry our their functions have direct medical applications because some functions are deleterious, such as the telomerase enzyme that promotes cancer, and misfolding events are widely accepted to lead to diseases such as Alzheimer's and Parkinson's.
-A powerful computational tool for studying bimolecular folding and assembly mechanisms is molecular dynamics (MD) simulations, which allows the study of atomic and molecular systems, usually represented as spherical beads.
+All cellular processes occur because biomolecules such as proteins and RNA fold and assemble into welldefined structures that allow them to perform specific functions [1] including enzyme catalysis, structural support, transport, and regulation.
+Understanding how biomolecules carry out their functions have direct medical applications because some functions are deleterious, such as the telomerase enzyme that promotes cancer, and misfolding events are widely accepted to lead to diseases such as Alzheimer's and Parkinson's.

+A powerful computational tool for studying bimolecular folding and assembly mechanisms is molecular dynamics (MD) simulations, which allows the study of atomic and molecular systems, usually represented as spherical beads, and how they interact and behave in the physical world.
+The physical description of biomolecules in MD simulations is determined by an energy potential, which can include short-range bonding interactions and long-range van der Waals (often modeled as a Lennard-Jones potential) or electrostatic interactions.
+The gradient of the energies is used to compute the set of independent forces acting on each bead, which are in turn used to calculate the a new set of positions and velocities that determines how it moves in time.
 Although the MD simulation protocol is relatively straightforward, it is computationally demanding because the long-range interactions scales as $O(N^2)$ because each pair of independent interactions between beads i and j is considered.
-To reduce the computational demands of the long-range interactions, neighbor list and cell list algorithms consider only interactions that are close in distance, and these approaches scales as $O(Nr_c^3)$, where r_c is a distance cutoff.
+To reduce the computational demands of the long-range interactions, neighbor list and cell list algorithms consider only interactions that are close in distance, and these approaches scales as $O(Nr_c^3)$, where r_c is a cutoff distance.